51mans0n/GoLang/Final-Project/To-Do/main/README.md

     POST /tasks — creating a new task (requires a JWT token in the Authorization header).
     GET /tasks — getting a list of all user tasks (requires a JWT token in the Authorization header).
     DELETE /tasks/{id} — deleting a task by ID (requires a JWT token in the Authorization header).
+	PUT /tasks/{id} — updating a task by ID (requires a JWT token in the Authorization header).

 ### Example requests:
   Creating a new user: